foundry-rs/book/src/forge/gas-snapshots.md

 ### Output file

 If you would like to specify a different output file, run `forge snapshot --snap <FILE_NAME>`.
-You can also sort the results by gas usage, use the `--asc` option to sort the results in ascending order and `--desc` to sort the results in descending order.
+You can also sort the results by gas usage.
+Use the `--asc` option to sort the results in ascending order and `--desc` to sort the results in descending order.

 You can also specify a min/max gas threshold for all your tests.
 To only include results